Local disasters happen more often than we think.

 It doesn’t take a major event to create havoc for a community.
 Life as we know it hinges on a fragile system.
 What can disasters of the past tell us about how to be better prepared for the future?
 What lessons have been learned?

-Janet Liebsch was my guest yesterday on DestinySurvival Radio to talk about the answers to those questions.
+Janet Liebsch was my guest this week on DestinySurvival Radio to talk about the answers to those questions.
 She’s been on before, but it’s been a while.
-Janet is co-founder of a company called FedHealth and co-author of IT’S A DISASTER!…and what are YOU gonna do about it?
-She’s also Executive Vice President of the U.S. First Responders Association and the Arizona state moderator on the American Preppers Network.
+Janet is co-founder of a company called FedHealth and co-author of It’s A Disaster! …And What Are YOU Gonna Do About It?
+She’s also Executive Vice President of the U.S. First Responders Association and the Arizona state moderator on the American Preppers Network, as of this writing.

-We started out by talking about the shooting at Sandy Hook school in Connecticut a week ago.
+We started out by talking about the shooting at Sandy Hook school in Connecticut.
 An active shooter situation isn’t your typical disaster, like floods, tornadoes, etc., but it does disrupt normal life in a community.
 Such incidents call for keen situational awareness.
-I’ll devote a post to the subject which you can view here with resources Janet has provided, including some mentioned on yesterday’s show.

 Next we talked about Superstorm Sandy.
-Those affected most will be feeling the consequences for some time to come.
+Those affected most would feel the consequences for some time to come.
 Here’s info Janet sent me before our interview.